Reduced risks from tracking and participation in policy and decision making processes

 - Business development opportunities for companies offering environmentally friendly goods and services relevant to ocean industries.

-See the table below for a summary of how corporations, associations, and affiliated organizations benefit from active participation in the WOC alliance.
+See the table below for a summary of how Corporations, Industry & Trade Associations, and Research, Academic and Scientific institutions benefit from active participation in the WOC alliance.

 |Membership eligibility for WOC Board|